Alexander Ferlazzo

-Alexander Michael Ferlazzo (born 3 April 1995 in Townsville) is an Australian luger who has competed since 2012.
+Alexander Michael Ferlazzo (born 3 April 1995) is an Australian luger who has competed since 2012.
 He competed in the first-ever Youth Olympics in Innsbruck, Austria, where he finished 19th out of 25th.
 Ferlazzo also competed for Australia at the 2014 Winter Olympics in Sochi, Russia.
 He finished 33rd in the men's single competition, 6.518 seconds behind gold medal winner Felix Loch.